 The ROI of Rydoo is clear: Traveling employees no longer have to create travel expense reports.
-Instead, they have the user-friendly mobile app to submit their receipts on-the-go.
+Instead, they have the user-friendly mobile app to submit their receipts on the go.
 The finance department has real-time insights of the expenses and budget.
 In addition, the accounting processing time is 87% shorter.

 Switching to a new tool doesn’t happen overnight.
 Diconium experienced this first-hand.
-Initially, the system sent the documents to the head of department for approval.
+Initially, the system sent the documents to the head of the department for approval.
 However, this quickly became a problem, as a notification in a tool is easier to forget than a piece of paper on your desk.
 As a result, Diconium abolished the lengthy approval process.
 The finance department is now the only supervisory authority.
 A clear set of rules and a transparent overview of the individual expenses of the employees make this possible.
 The department manager receives an overview at the end of the month.
 If an employee submits a receipt, the data is automatically posted directly to HR and accounting.

 Paperless billing pays off even in times of Corona

 With the sudden outbreak of Covid-19, all employees in home office and on business trips were cancelled overnight.
 At first, you would assume that there are no employee expenses at the moment.
-But even in these times, digital billing pays off as employees now expense headsets and other home office equipment and online trainings.
+But even in these times, digital billing pays off as employees now expense headsets and other home office equipment and online training.
 The finance department would have previously waited a long time for physical copies and signatures that were needed in the traditional process.
-Now, this process is super easy, fast and overseeable.
+Now, this process is super easy, fast, and overseeable.